 Cairo - Embassy of Canada

-For emergency assistance, call the Embassy of Canada in Cairo and follow the instructions or make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the embassy of Canada in Cairo and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: